RoamGuru Roam Guru

 Coordinates: 52.3431° N, 4.9258° E

-Housed in a stunning greenhouse in Frankendael Park, De Kas grows most of its ingredients in the surrounding gardens.
+Housed in a stunning greenhouse in Frankendael Park, De Kas grows most of its ingredients in surrounding gardens.
 The daily-changing menu reflects what's freshest, with vegetables taking center stage.
-The set menu format showcases chef Gert Jan Hageman's farm-to-table philosophy.
+Chef Gert Jan Hageman's farm-to-table philosophy isn't a marketing gimmick here—it's the entire point.
+The setting alone, eating inside a glass greenhouse surrounded by growing plants, is worth the trip.

 Ciel Bleu (2 Michelin Stars)